GuilleAntico/accounting-notebook/README.md

 ## Prerequisites

-What things you need before running the software and how to install them
+What you need before running the software

+- Node
+    - Check you node version, you need >= 0.10.5
 - Mongodb
     - Create a database called "articles"